drew-parsons/2024-fenics-proceedings/README.md

 # The FEniCS 2024 Proceedings

+## Updates

+7th May 2025: The accepted articles have now been submitted to the Simula SpringerBrief Editorial team for review.

 ## About the proceedings

 The proceedings of the FEniCS 2024 Conference (FEniCS 2024) will be published as a peer-reviewed edited volume by Springer Verlag in the open access book series Simula SpringerBriefs on Computing.
 This series aims to provide a concise introduction to select research topics for students or researchers entering new fields.